agrawalnandini/hyperfunds/README.md

-# Hyperfunds by Nandini Agrawal, Prashanthi R and Shivam Agarwal
+# Hyperfunds
 A distributed Hyperledger Fabric application made to handle university faculty research funds in a secure way.
+The contributors of this project are Nandini Agrawal, Prashanthi R and Shivam Agarwal.

 ## Project Description: